How to grow Hypericum St Johns Wort

 There are also dwarf varieties suitable for front of the border or rock gardens such as Pallens.

-Hypericum has a tendency to develop rust, illustrated top left.
+Hypericum has a tendency to develop rust, illustrated left.
 It is not fatal to the shrub, but makes it very unsightly.
 It will not spread to other neighbouring plants, but it spoils the look of the shrub.
+If you see a sickly looking Hypericum chances are it has rust.

-Personally, if I was planting Hypericum again, rather than go for one of the traditional varieties (see below) which I have currently have planted such as H. hidcote, I would take a punt at the more recently developed varieties labelled as "rust resistant."
+Personally, if I was planting a Hypericum rather than go for one of the traditional varieties such as H. hidcote, I would take a punt at the more developed varieties labelled as "rust resistant."
+There is no real treatment for it save pruning off the infected leaves and branches. (see below.)

 Recommended varieties of Hypericum